 Board Evaluations.
 Consistent with corporate governance best practices, the Nominating & Governance Committee prepares and supervises the Board's annual review of director independence and the performance of self-evaluations conducted by the Board and committees.
-The 2017 self-assessment form emphasizes topics and issues that are timely and relevant to the Board, such as interactions among directors and board effectiveness.
+The 2018 self-assessment form emphasizes topics and issues that are timely and relevant to the Board, such as interactions among directors and board effectiveness.
 It is structured in two sections: an "inward-looking" section, in which directors respond to questions directly relating to their roles on the Board; and an "outward-looking" section, which involves questions relating to the Board as a whole.

 After receiving the self-evaluations, our Chairman of the Board conducted individual interviews with each director to discuss their responses, recommendations and concerns.
-This also allows directors an opportunity to raise sensitive subject matter discussions with the Chairman.
-The responses and the Chairman's findings were reported and discussed at the October 2017 Board meeting.
+This also allows directors an opportunity to raise sensitive subject matter in discussions with the Chairman.
+The responses and the Chairman's findings were reported and discussed at the October 2018 Board meeting and any necessary actions or changes are being implemented.